 OVERVIEW: This funder supports efforts to reduce poverty in South Carolina.
-Most funding goes to social services, followed about equally by education and health.
+Most funding goes to social services; the rest is equally divided between education and health.

 FUNDING AREAS: Social services, health, education

 IP TAKE: Social services grantmaking here extends to basic needs like food and shelter, as well as new programs from previously unaffiliated grantees in the state.
-Program Director Donna Waites is your resource for grant questions.
+Grant seekers should contact Program Director Donna Waites with grant questions.

-PROFILE: The Sisters of Charity Foundation of South Carolina is dedicated to the needs of the state’s poor and underserved.
+PROFILE: The Sisters of Charity Foundation of South Carolina was established in 1968 and prioritizes South Carolina’s poor and underserved.
 South Carolina has the eighth highest poverty rate in America, and about 17 percent of homeless people in the state are children.
-It provides programs, grant and training for nonprofits in the region.
-The foundation was established in 1996.
+The foundation seeks to serve “the unmet needs of children, families and communities in South Carolina through a variety of programs, grant opportunities, collaborative ventures, education and training for nonprofit organizations.”

-At the time this profile was written, Sisters of Charity had awarded 2,106 grants totaling over $58 million to fight statewide poverty.
-In a recent year, the foundation made 155 grants totaling over $1.86 million.
-Most of these grants have been going to social services, 56 percent compared to 22 percent each to education and health that year.
-The following year, the foundation gave $361,576 to 37 groups for education, 18 grants totaling $365,043 to health groups, and $1,355,592 to 10 groups for social services.
-This funder has reported over $94.4 million in total assets.
+Sisters of Charity has awarded grants totaling over $58 million to fight statewide poverty.
+In a past year, the foundation made 167 grants totaling over $2 million.
+Most of these grants support social services.
+This funder has reported almost $100 million in total assets.

 This is a foundation that supports the needs of the poor, both directly and indirectly.
 It provides community enrichment grants for new and existing programs, Caritas grants for basic needs, and collaboration for ministry grants to support Catholic Nuns who help the poor.
 However, this foundation does not fund capital campaigns, multi-year grants, scholarships or anything outside the state of South Carolina.